Ricette di Sicilia

 - 5

-Warm a little olive oil in a frying pan and brown the meatballs in batches until golden all over.
+Heat a little oil in a frying pan and brown the meatballs in batches until golden on all sides.

 - 6